 Is there Super-normal Profit in Real Estate Development?

-This paper explores the question of whether real estate development projects systematically present positive net present value (NPV) and therefore, provide super-normal profit.
+This paper explores the question of whether real estate development (RED) projects systematically present positive net present value (NPV) and therefore, provide super-normal profit.
 Such projects are the products of a business operation that governs the exercise of the real call option on development that is represented by developable land.
-We find that super-normal profits do tend to exist in the investment property development projects produced by publicly-traded equity real estate investment trusts (REITs).
-Specifically, we find that, over the 1998-2018 period, REITs' Tobin's-Q ratios increase significantly as a function of the ratio of development assets to total assets in the firm, controlling for other factors.
-This added value is net of land cost and is at the firm level, therefore also net of overhead and search costs associated with the real estate development business operation.
-Our findings suggest either that the commercial real estate development industry tends to be broadly characterized by super-normal profits, or that there is a beneficial capital allocational efficiency effect of the stock market in attracting, supporting or cultivating firms that are particularly successful at real estate development of investment properties.
+We present a framework for considering super-normal profit in the RED industry, and then in light of that framework we examine RED projects produced by publicly-traded equity real estate investment trusts (REITs).
+We find strong evidence of positive correlation between REITs' Tobin-Q ratios, indicative of positive NPV, and the ratio of development assets to total assets in the firm, controlling for other factors.
+The nature of the firm's Tobin's-Q metric is such that the implied added firm value is net of land cost and net of overhead and search costs associated with the RED business operation.
+While our findings do not prove a direction of causality between REITs' RED activity and positive NPV, the robust positive correlation controlling for other factors raises interesting implications which are discussed in the paper.

 Keywords: Real Estate Development, REITs, Super-normal Profit, Positive NPV, Real Option